WaveRider52/gatsby-starter/README.md

 Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.

 <!-- AUTO-GENERATED-CONTENT:END -->
+## 🖐️ Hands-On Lessons

+The goal is to explore the fundemantal Gatsby features and if we know those, we will be able to work and customize any of those starters, which are boilerplate Gatsby sites maintained by the community and intended for jump-starting development quickly.

+### 📃 Lesson 1: Gatsby Pages ###
+Customizing pages, Creating new pages and the focus will be on /pages directory and the files inside

+Created four pages inside /pages: Index.js / blog.js /about.js / contact.js